DC Improv: Frequently Asked Questions / Policies

 Regularly, the first show each night is seated according to the time of your arrival.
 The earlier you arrive at the club, the more options you will have for seating (although the size of your party may affect which seating options are available to you).
 The later shows have assigned seating, according to the time of ticket purchase.
 (Meaning the earlier you buy your tickets, the better your seats will be.)
 Seating for late shows usually begins a half-hour before showtime -- but please be advised that there may be delays if an earlier show runs long.
 Also, large groups will not be seated in the front 2 rows.
 If you purchased tickets to a later show and would like to be seated together with another party, please call the Improv at 202-296-7008 and inform us ahead of time.

 The exception to this system is events in our lounge showroom.
-Shows in our lounge are seated by time of arrival.
+All shows in our lounge are seated by time of arrival.

 How can I purchase tickets?